fjbarrett/ping/ping-web/README.md

 # Ping Web UI

-Run npm run dev to start on :3000
+npm run dev to start on :3000